kmaterna/elastic_stresses_py/README.md

 ## Description

 ### Code Requirements:
-This code uses Python3, numpy, matplotlib, and Pygmt (Basemap is being deprecated, so I have switched to Pygmt: https://www.pygmt.org/dev/).
+This code uses Python3, numpy, matplotlib, and Pygmt (https://www.pygmt.org/dev/).
 This code also requires you to have Ben Thompson's Okada Python wrapper on your pythonpath (https://github.com/tbenthompson/okada_wrapper).
 It requires a few utility functions in a separate utilities repository (https://github.com/kmaterna/Tectonic_Utils).
 To get the utilities library, please ```pip install Tectonic-Utils```.

 ### Installation and Usage:
 To install, you can clone this library onto your computer into a location that is on your $PYTHONPATH (in other words, the parent directory holding Elastic_stresses_py/ must be on your $PYTHONPATH).
-For convenience, it is nice to put the full path to Elastic_stresses_py/PyCoulomb/ on your system path so the main executable (elastic_stresses_driver.py) can be found.
+For convenience, it is nice (but not required) to put the full path to Elastic_stresses_py/PyCoulomb/ on your regular system $PATH so the main executable ```elastic_stresses_driver.py``` can be found.

 Most of the behavior of the program is controlled by a config text file.
 An example config file is provided in examples/.
 The elastic parameters mu and lamda, as well as your input/output options, are set in config file.
 You call the program by
 ```bash